 You may have heard that in case of an emergency, your hot water heater is an excellent source of 40 to 50 gallons of fresh water.
 However, how many of you know how to get the water out, and is your hot water heater full of clean water?
 Behind oxygen, water is the most important element to human survival.
-Ensure that you have adequate emergency water supplies as your primary defense against thirst.
+Ensure that you have adequate water purification options as your primary defense against potentially contaminated water.
 Remember the following instructions relate to providing a secondary supply of emergency water.

 Why Sediment is a Problem: